Austin Boating While Intoxicated– BWI Lawyer

 If you’ve been arrested for BWI, call us 24/7 to keep your boating and driver licenses.

-Is Your BWI lawyer a DWI Specialist?
+Is Your BWI lawyer a DWI Specialist by the NCDD?

 Gary has defended people all over Texas including Austin, Bastrop, San Marcos, Pflugerville, Spicewood, Serenada and Lakeway.
 He understands that a BWI arrest can negatively impact your reputation the same way that a DWI or DUI conviction could.
 Since the penalties for BWI are the same, it’s important to defend a first offense aggressively because subsequent offenses cary much harsher punishment and penalties.